 Before allocating the cost, a company must define the various types of costs.
 Generally, there are three types of costs – direct, indirect, and overhead.
 Direct costs are those that one can easily attribute to a product or service, such as wages to factory workers or raw material for the specific product.

 Indirect costs are ones that a company needs to incur for its operations, such as administration costs.
-Primarily, these are the costs that a company needs to allocate as it is difficult to attribute them to a product or service or any other cost object directly.
+Primarily, these are the costs that a company needs to allocate as it is difficult to attribute them directly to a product or service or any other cost object.

 Identify Cost Objects